 The Most Practical CLP

 Yes, this is the second ‘best aerosol cleaner’ we have on this list, there is a reason why we have decided to split this title!

 Whereas Breakthrough is a fantastic firearms CLP, Ballistol is so much more.
 Ballistol has been and can be used to clean and lubricate your guns, woods, and leathers making this one of the most practical CLPs here.

 Ballistol was first designed around 1904 by Friedrich Klever and his son, Dr. Helmurt Klever.
-They were contracted by the German Imperial Army to produce an oil which could be used to clean, maintain, and protect metallic rifle parts as well as wooden stocks and leather gear.
+They were contracted by the German Imperial Army to produce an oil that could be used to clean, maintain, and protect metallic rifle parts as well as wooden stocks and leather gear.

 By 1905 the Imperial army was using Ballistol full time and was in regular use until 1945.
-Around this time though, the methods and benefits of using Ballistol had spread far and wide, and hunters, shooters, fishermen, boaters, hikers and all sorts of outdoors persons throughout Germany, Austria, and the broader areas were all using Ballistol.
+Around this time, though, the methods and benefits of using Ballistol had spread far and wide, and hunters, shooters, fishermen, boaters, hikers, and all sorts of outdoors persons throughout Germany, Austria, and the broader areas were all using Ballistol.